foundriesio/docs/source/reference-manual/factory/data-retention.rst

 api.foundries.io
 ~~~~~~~~~~~~~~~~
-This service is a reverse proxy to other services and stores no data.
+A reverse proxy to other services, and stores no data.

 app.foundries.io
 ~~~~~~~~~~~~~~~~